solomon-melamed-monitoring/solomon-melamed-monitoring/README.md

 - Built enterprise monitoring systems from the ground up for complex, mission-critical production environments.
 - Monitor mission-critical electronic monitoring platforms used by justice and public-safety programs across multiple countries, including home detention programs.
 - Design monitoring and controls that validate the end-to-end delivery and processing of device-generated events and notifications, helping ensure that critical alerts are received and acted upon.
+- Develop custom monitoring probes and integrations when standard vendor-provided probes do not address specific technical or business requirements.
+- Monitor both IT health and business KPIs, correlating technical and operational data with business processes.
+- Generate actionable business-level alarms when critical business services, transactions, or processes are disrupted or operating outside expected thresholds.
 - Design and develop technical, operational, business, and executive dashboards based on monitored data and customer requirements.
 - Develop proactive and predictive monitoring solutions that identify potential problems and notify the relevant teams before customer services are affected.
 - Design and implement monitoring processes aligned with company business requirements and service objectives.